 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Using white whole wheat flour and mostly low-fat cheese plus a generous amount of zucchini makes these Savory Whole Wheat Zucchini Muffins with Green Chiles a good choice for phase 2 or 3 of the original South Beach Diet and they’re suitable for most low-glycemic eating plans.
-Muffins with flour are too high in carbs for a low-carb diet, although with all the zucchini and cheese these are not too terribly high in net carbs.
+Muffins with flour may be too high in carbs for a low-carb diet, although with all the zucchini and cheese these are not too terribly high in net carbs.

 Find More Recipes Like This One:

 Use Desserts and Baking to find more recipes like this one!
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.